Worse than an oil spill

 Australia’s rocky coastline hosts a large diversity of animals and seaweeds, some of them very ancient.
 But it does not get the same publicity as coral reefs.
 Professor Chapman believes animals and plants living on our rocky shores are just as deserving of protection as are kangaroos or koalas.

-In Clovelly the lost species are not extinct - not yet, Professor Chapman stresses.
+In Clovelly the lost species are not extinct, Professor Chapman stresses.
 They live on other shores in Clovelly, in NSW and elsewhere.
 Increasing concreting, however, will remove more and more habitat for these species.
-I've been photographing above and underwater at Clovelly Beach for the past year.
+I've been photographing above and underwater at Clovelly Beach for a year leading up to my exhibition.

 The idea came from a visit to the Torres Strait in 2015.
 I was on a shoot documenting how climate change and rising seas was threatening local communities But at low tide I noted the seabed behind the seawall helping keep the ocean at bay was stripped of any marine life.

 A local scientist told me this was the flip side of seawalls.
 So when I came back home and observed how Clovelly had changed I began to question the wisdom of concreting the bay.
 Could the backwash created by raising the concrete in 2005 be impacting on marine life?
 Could we lose the abundance of fish and fauna in the bay over the coming decades?
-Could the concrete be a factor behind the invasion of green algae in recent summers?
-What can be done to #SaveClovellyBay KILLER ALGAE
+What is behind the invasion of green algae in recent summers?
+KILLER ALGAE

 I invited Professor Chapman, to inspect Clovelly Beach and examine archival images of the bay.
 “While the concrete is unlikely to have directly caused the infestation of green algae, which I have been told has happened in recent summers, it could, indirectly, be a factor,” says Professor Chapman.
 “If the walls increase action and water movement, this could disturb the bottom of the bay.
 These fast-growing, short-lived algae really do well in disturbed conditions.
 The waves will also rip it up from the bottom, so it floats about.
 And that will help it spread and when it dies, it will become slimy.